curioswitch/tasuke/README.md

 This project is currently under construction.
 An initial release will have three components

-- Frontend web client for registering as a code reviewer
+- [Frontend web client](./frontend/client) for registering as a code reviewer
-- Frontend API server (BFF) for storing registration information such as allowed review load
+- [Frontend API server (BFF)](./frontend/server/) for storing registration information such as allowed review load
-- GitHub App / webhook to listen for code review requests from registered repositories and match with a code reviewer based on registration settings
+- [GitHub webhook](./webhook/server) to listen for code review requests from registered repositories and match with a code reviewer based on registration settings

 ## Related repositories